forestgeo/fgeo.biomass/README.md

 #> # ... with 28,410 more rows, and 1 more variable: anatomic_relevance <chr>
 ```

 Dropping useful equations is extreme but conservative.
-We how to soon
+We hope to soon
-provide an easy way to some biomass at the sub-tree level.
-Until then
+provide an easy way to sum biomass across multiple parts of a tree.
-you will have to do it yourself.
+Until then you will have to do it yourself.

 ``` r
 # No longer has duplicated rowid